Best Sopapilla Cheesecake Recipe

 • Sprinkle over the sugar and cinnamon mixture.

-• Bake, uncovered in the preheated oven for 30-40 minutes, until the crescent dough has puffed and turned golden brown.
-If you peak at the bottom layer, it should be a light golden color.
+• Bake uncovered in the preheated oven for 30-40 minutes until the crescent dough has puffed and turned golden brown.
+If you peek at the bottom layer, it should be a light golden color.

 • Cool completely in the pan before transferring to the refrigerator for at least 3 hours.